Menu

 Ziplock freezer bags to keep things dry and organize gear.

-Large dry bag (at least big enough to carry your camera) if you intend to be on the water a lot.
+Large dry bag, particularly if you intend to be regularly on or around the water.

 Other non-essential but useful items